-Business groups condemn violence on Capitol Hill: ‘This is sedition’
+Business groups condemn violence in nation’s capital: ‘This is sedition’

 Dimon did not address Trump by name.
 It was the second time in recent months that he had weighed in on the nation’s political developments.
 On Nov.
 7, when Biden was declared the winner of the presidential election, Dimon said that the election’s result had to be respected and that a peaceful transition of power needed to occur.

-Similarly, Larry Fink, CEO of BlackRock Inc., condemned “in the strongest possible terms the violence at our Capitol today.”
+Similarly, Larry Fink, CEO of BlackRock, condemned “in the strongest possible terms the violence at our Capitol today.”

 “The peaceful transfer of power is the foundation of our democracy,” Fink said in a statement.
 “We are who we are as a nation because of our democratic institutions and process.”

-Wells Fargo & Co.
-CEO Charles Scharf urged “an immediate end to this violence.
+Wells Fargo CEO Charles Scharf urged “an immediate end to this violence.
 We must embark on the peaceful transition of power to President-elect Biden, a hallmark of our republic,” he said in a statement.

 Tom Donohue, CEO of the powerful U.S. Chamber of Commerce, said Wednesday afternoon that Congress should “gather again this evening to conclude their Constitutional responsibility to accept the report of the Electoral College.”